Basic orientation

 Private tuition is a range

-Catholic schools generally run from the high twenties into the low sixties, in thousands a year.
-Independent schools cluster higher, roughly the high fifties to high sixties.
+Faith-based schools span the widest range, from subsidized models where families pay a few thousand a year through the high sixties.
+Independent schools cluster higher, roughly the low forties to high sixties.
 A few schools set tuition by family income, so there's no single sticker price at all.
 Because these numbers move year to year, treat them as a rough shape and check each school for its current figure.

 Tuition still isn't the real cost